BG3-Community-Library-Team/bg3-community/Tools.md

 *   **[BG3 Modding Wiki](https://bg3modding.wiki/)** : A community-driven wiki that contains tutorials, guides, and documentation on BG3 modding.
 *   **[BG3 Nexus Mods](https://www.nexusmods.com/baldursgate3)** : A popular site for downloading and sharing mods for BG3.
 *   **[BG3 Modding Discord](https://discord.com/invite/bg3modding)** : A community of modders who can provide help and support for your modding projects.

-This markdown ensures that there are spaces between sections, making it easier to read and navigate.